The compression body graph has infinite diameter: Train tracks

 We now define a collection of foliated rectangles determined by $a$ and $b$.
 All of the rectangular tie neighbourhoods we construct will be subcollections of these rectangles.
 Isotope $a$ and $b$ into minimal position.
 For each intersection point $x$ in $a \cap b$ we take a rectangular neighbourhood $R_x$, which we shall call a \emph{vertex rectangle}.
 The rectangle has four \emph{corners}, one in each of the quadrants formed by the local intersection of $a$ and $b$, and alternating sides parallel to $a$ and $b$.
 We foliate $R_x$ by arcs parallel to $a \cap R_x$, so that the two sides of the rectangle parallel to $a$ are leaves of the foliation.
 This is illustrated below in Figure \ref{fig:rx}.

 Now suppose that $\alpha$ is a component of $a \setminus b$, with endpoints $x$ and $y$.
-We now define a rectangle $R_\alpha$, called an $a$-rectangle, to be a rectangle in $S$, containing $\alpha \setminus (R_x \cup R_y)$, two of whose sides consist of the sides of $R_x$ and $R_y$ which are parallel to $b$ and intersect $\alpha$, and whose other two sides consist of properly embedded arcs parallel to $\alpha \setminus (R_x \cup R_y)$.
+We define a rectangle $R_\alpha$, called an \emph{$a$-rectangle}, as follows.
+It is a rectangle in $S$, containing $\alpha \setminus (R_x \cup R_y)$, two of whose sides consist of the sides of $R_x$ and $R_y$ which are parallel to $b$ and intersect $\alpha$.
+The other two sides consist of properly embedded arcs parallel to $\alpha \setminus (R_x \cup R_y)$.
 We shall foliate this rectangle with arcs parallel to $a \cap R_\alpha$ such that the two sides parallel to $\alpha$ are leaves of the foliation.
-This is illustrated below in Figure \ref{pic:Ralpha}.
+This is illustrated in Figure \ref{pic:Ralpha}.

-We do the same for components $\beta$ of $b \setminus a$, but this time foliated by arcs crossing $\beta$ exactly once, as illustrated below in Figure \ref{pic:Rbeta}.
+We do the same for components $\beta$ of $b \setminus a$, but this time foliated by arcs crossing $\beta$ exactly once, as illustrated in Figure \ref{pic:Rbeta}.
 We shall call these rectangles \emph{$b$-rectangles}.

-Finally, suppose that $f$ is a rectangular face of $a \cup b$.
-The \emph{face rectangle} $R_f$ is a foliated rectangle lying inside $f$, whose sides consist of the four sides of the $a$- and $b$-rectangles which lie entirely in $f$.
+Finally, suppose that $f$ is a rectangle component of $S \setminus (a \cup b)$.
+The \emph{face rectangle} $R_f$ is a foliated rectangle lying inside $f$, whose sides consist of the four sides of the $a$- and $b$-rectangles which meet $f$.
 The foliation consists of arcs parallel to $a$, such that the two $a$-sides of the rectangle are leaves of the foliation.
 This is illustrated below in Figure \ref{pic:Rf}.

 We shall denote the resulting foliation of this subset of $S$ by $\calF$.
-This foliates all of $S$ except for the slightly shrunken non-rectangular regions of $S \setminus (a \cup b)$.
+This foliates all of $S$ except for the (slightly shrunken) non-rectangular regions of $S \setminus (a \cup b)$.

 We now prove Proposition \ref{prop:collapse}.
 We will construct a foliated region in $S$ which is a union of rectangles, and show that it is a tie neighbourhood for a train track with a single switch.